Wiedemann-Franz law in a non-Fermi liquid and Majorana central charge: Thermoelectric transport in a two-channel Kondo system

 which allows us to identify $\kappa$ as

-Comparing this to Eq.~\eqref{eq:main}, we find that the central charge of the underlying effective critical theory is $c=1/2$.
-This is consistent with the known result of $c=1/2$ for an effective Majorana degree of freedom.\cite{affleck1993exact} We argue that heat transport measurements therefore provide clear experimental access to the fractionalized nature of the excitations in the C2CK system.
+Comparing this to Eq.~\eqref{eq:main}, we find that the central charge of the underlying effective critical theory is $c=\tfrac{1}{2}$.
+This is consistent with the known result of $c=\tfrac{1}{2}$ for one-dimensional Majorana fermions in the unitary limit~\cite{affleck1993exact}.
+We argue that heat transport measurements therefore provide clear experimental access to the fractionalized nature of the excitations in the C2CK system.